kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 NOTE: Implementations reserve the right to refine the behavior associated with any heuristic, including standard heuristics.
-This means the behavior enabled by values such as `Default` or `Zone` might evolve over time, and some evolutions might interpret the heuristic goals slightly differently.
-For example, in the case of `Zone`, an implementation might initially route traffic within the zone without considering endpoint overload, while a future refinement could introduce feedback mechanisms to detect overload and route traffic outside the zone when necessary, optimizing overall performance.
+This means the behavior enabled by values such as `Default` or `Close` might evolve over time, and some evolutions might interpret the heuristic goals slightly differently.
+For example, in the case of `Close`, an implementation might initially route traffic within the zone without considering endpoint overload, while a future refinement could introduce feedback mechanisms to detect overload and route traffic outside the zone when necessary, optimizing overall performance.
 The